 But wilt thou know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 Ye see then how that by works a man is justified, and not by faith only.
 (James 2:20-24)

 As we can see, grace doesn’t mean that everyone is free of the Law.
 It rather means that God himself helps us to keep it.
-The commandments of the Old Testament given by God will never be ineffective.
+Jesus did not abolish the law and therefore the commandments of the Old Testament given by God will never be ineffective.
 For God’s Word is eternal!
 Through Jesus the Law of God has been written into our hearts.
 Actually, everyone should understand that God’s Law has never changed.
 Only the way in which we receive it has changed.

 However, a Jew must deal with it differently than a heathen.
 For a Jew already knows the Law of the Old Testament.
 He only needs to recognize through the Spirit which Law doesn’t correspond to the will of God.
 Or in other words, he must understand how this Law has to be conducted.
 If somebody doesn’t know the Law, he still has to keep it.
 Because the Spirit of God makes it possible to stop sinning.
 God has always been merciful if somebody sinned by accident.
 For a failure has nothing to do with the heart.
 However, ignoring the Law of the Bible still means death.

 For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins.
 (Hebrews 10:26)